Interpretation and Technique

-First, the repetiteur acquires a thorough understanding of the harpsichord.
-The student understands how the instrument works, what types of harpsichords there are and how to play them, how one can obtain a maximum of expression by using certain techniques, what the differences are in approaching the harpsichord keyboard and literature as opposed to the piano, etc.
+First, the repetiteur acquires an understanding of several early keyboard instruments, like the harpsichord and the fortepiano.
+The student understands how the instruments work, what types there are and how to play them, how one can obtain a maximum of expression by using certain techniques, what the differences are in approaching the harpsichord/fortepiano keyboard and literature as opposed to the piano, etc.

-Second, these technical aspects are put into practice through playing baroque and classical opera repertoire.
-Students learn (1) to perform baroque music on the harpsichord (orchestral overtures, arias etc. as well as smaller solo pieces); (2) to accompany a recitativo secco; (3) to distinguish and apply different stylistic approaches and (4) to find a musically convincing alternative by using these ‘early music solutions’ on the modern piano.
+Second, these technical aspects are put into practice by playing baroque and classical opera repertoire.
+Students learn (1) to perform baroque music on the early keyboards (orchestral overtures, arias etc. as well as smaller solo pieces); (2) to accompany a recitativo secco; (3) to distinguish and apply different stylistic approaches and (4) to find a musically convincing alternative by using these ‘early music solutions’ on the modern piano.

 We will work on several aspects of continuo playing, as well as specific technical skills for the various instruments.

 This class aims to prepare the standard audition repertoire that is expected from a repetiteur when applying for a position in an Opera House (.e. opera scenes from Figaro, Carmen, Bohème/Otello/Falstaff, Salome/Elektra/Rosenkavalier.).
 We will focus on orchestral understanding and sound, pianistic solutions and arrangements, coordination with singing and proficient diction in the main operatic languages.
 Furthermore, we will have practice sessions with singers, developing strategies and efficient ways to support and accompany them, even when having been given limited time to prepare.

 Singing Lessons for Repetiteurs

 Singing Lessons for Repetiteurs aim to develop the voice and posture of each individual pianist, and help students to prepare for specific professional situations, including auditions, rehearsals and internships.